Hayange

-Hayange ([ajɑ̃ʒ or hajɑ̃ʒ]; Hayingen; Lorraine Franconian: Héngen/Haiéngen) is a commune in the Moselle department in Grand Est in north-eastern France.
+Hayange ([ajɑ̃ʒ or hajɑ̃ʒ]; Hayingen; Lorraine Franconian: Héngen/Haiéngen) is a town commune in the Moselle department in Grand Est in north-eastern France.

 Outlying villages include Marspich and Saint-Nicolas-en-Forêt, Konacker and Ranguevaux.

 History

 Archaeological evidence indicates that iron ore was already mined here in Roman times.
 Human settlement in the area during the Merovingian period is confirmed by a Merovingian cemetery discovered by iron miners in the Hamévillers Valley, on the edge of Hayange and along the line of a Roman road believed to have linked Rheims with Metz.